pattern-lab/patternlab-node/packages/docs/src/docs/pattern-hiding.md

 ---

-title: Hiding Patterns in the Navigation | Pattern Lab
+title: Hiding Patterns in the Navigation
-heading: Hiding Patterns in the Navigation
+tags:
+  - docs
 ---

 To remove a pattern from Pattern Lab's drop-down navigation and style guide add an underscore (`_`) to the beginning of the pattern name.
 For example, we may have a Google Map-based pattern that we don't need for a particular project.
 The path might look like: